ben200901/Assessment/work.md

     }
 }

-#Sets configuration for a virtual server#
+#Sets configuration for a virtual server /#
 server {

 	# sets the port 10806 for IP and accept on this port work in SSL mode on which the server will accept requests.